Regular readers and friends will know right away that when it comes to heroes, Ashar thinks they don’t come any better than James Bond.

 More recently, Dalton was the voice of Mr. Pricklepants in Toy Story 3, and stars in a Showtime series called Penny Dreadful.
 He had also appeared on several episodes of Chuck, and in the movie Hot Fuzz.
 He has one son, Alexander.

-Sarah’s side fact, part 2: Apparently Timothy Dalton’s favorite soccer team is Manchester City.
-Sarah says that’s even worse than Liverpool.
+Ashar’s side fact, part 2: Apparently Timothy Dalton’s favorite soccer team is Manchester City.
+Ashar says that’s even worse than Liverpool.

 Read more about Timothy Dalton and Daniel Craig